Dimethyl dicarbonate

-Dimethyl dicarbonate (DMDC) is a colorless liquid and a pungent odor at high concentration at room temperature.
+Dimethyl dicarbonate (DMDC) is a colorless liquid with a pungent odor at high concentration at room temperature.
 It is primarily used as a beverage preservative, processing aid, or sterilant (INS No. 242) being highly active against typical beverage spoiling microorganisms like yeast, bacteria, or mould.

 Usage

 Dimethyl dicarbonate is used to stabilize beverages by preventing microbial spoilage.
 It can be used in various non-alcoholic as well as alcoholic drinks like wine, cider, beer-mix beverages or hard seltzers.
 Beverage spoiling microbes are killed by methoxycarbonylation of proteins.

 It acts by inhibiting enzymes involved in the microbial metabolism, e.g. acetate kinase and L-glutamic acid decarboxylase.
 It has also been proposed that DMDC inhibits the enzymes alcohol dehydrogenase and glyceraldehyde 3-phosphate dehydrogenase by causing the methoxycarbonylation of their histidine components.

 In wine, it is often used to replace potassium sorbate, as it inactivates wine spoilage yeasts such as Brettanomyces.
 Once it has been added to beverages, the efficacy of the chemical is provided by the following reactions: